Use Habit Stacking to Improve Your Finances

 Everyone has certain daily habits and good habits they’d like to add to their lives.
 Habit stacking makes it easy to create new behaviors by stacking them with things you already do.

 For example, brushing your teeth is an existing habit.
 If you want to add a fitness habit to your daily routine, you would “stack it” on top of brushing your teeth.
-Each day, immediately after brushing your teeth, you would do a certain number of push-ups or walk for a set distance/time.
-Get it?
+Each day, immediately after brushing your teeth, you would do a certain number of push-ups or walk for a set distance or time.

-This process of habit stacking can be used to improve your finances, too!
+This process of habit stacking can also be used to improve your finances.
 Read on to see how.

 Step 1: Make a List of Your Current Habits

 These are the things you already do consistently.
-Brushing your teeth, waking up at a certain time, feeding pets/kids, starting the coffee, etc.
+Brushing your teeth, waking up at a certain time, feeding pets or kids, starting the coffee, and so on.
+It is important to consider any habits you do consistently throughout your day, even if they are small or seemingly insignificant.

 Step 2: List Out ALL the Habits You Want to Add